Bridging finance is basically building a bridge between the date you need to pay for a house and when you receive the money for your mortgage.

 The problem here is the time factor.
 Waiting for the refurbishment to be completed could put your offer on the new property in jeopardy, and the longer the refurbishment takes, the more expensive the loan is.
 Property developers and landlords may find this an attractive option when looking to refinance or if they simply need to complete work.
 There are options suitable for most situations, and to find one that’s bespoke to you, speak to a broker.

 Buying at auction could be a great opportunity to get a great deal on a property.
 Repossessed houses, in particular, are usually being sold by banks who are not interested in making a profit, they’re just interested in getting their money back.
 That means there could be houses going for significantly under the market rate.
-However, it is more challenging for a buyer.
+However, it is more challenging for a buyer as you’ll need to quickly arrange a mortgage or funds to complete the purchase.

 Having confidence that you can obtain funding is the worry of many buyers at auction.
 If you go through a broker, they may well be able to get an agreement in principle before or after the auction, which gives the seller more confidence in you.
 However, you’re often expected to complete the purchase around four weeks after the auction.
 Bridging finance can be used to help with financing until long-term funding has been secured.